Signaletic operads: Combinatorial models and actions

 \paraul{Relations among series poset evaluations} We now study which syntax trees evaluate to the same $k$-rooted $k$-poset.
 Observe first the following quadratic relation:

-\warning The operators of \cref{def:messyCitelangisSeriesActionPosets} on $k$-rooted $k$-posets do not verify the other messy series $k$-citelangis relations, and thus do not define a messy series $k$-citelangis algebra.
+\warning The operations of \cref{def:messyCitelangisSeriesActionPosets} on $k$-rooted $k$-posets do not satisfy the other messy series $k$-citelangis relations, and thus do not define a messy series $k$-citelangis algebra.
 In fact, we will now show that \cref{eq:relationPosetsSeries} is the only relation that leads to the same series poset evaluations.